The Locomotive and Highways Act 1896 started the creation of a string of rules and laws we still follow today when using UK roads.

 Locomotive and Highways Act 1896

-Can you hear that?
-That’s the sound of multiple engines revving up and down the country, the Locomotive and Highways Act 1896 kick started a string of standardised rules we all know and still abide by today.
+That’s the sound of multiple engines revving up and down the country, getting ready to power away.
+Just like the Locomotive and Highways Act 1896 was responsible for kick starting the process that led to many of the rules of the road we still abide by today.

-To celebrate the lifting of restrictions, a newly formed British Motor Car club staged an informal drive from London to Brighton.
+To celebrate the lifting of restrictions, the newly formed British Motor Car club staged an informal drive from London to Brighton.
 Fifty eight vehicles entered, thirty five started, and twenty five arrived safely in Brighton.

 Before the start, the Earl of Wincilsea and Earl of Nottingham solemnly tore up a symbolic red flag, an act which is still commemorated every November.

 Skip forward 122 years and after a lot of tea consumption, biscuit dipping and debating, a verdict recently passed allowing coach lines to stay on number plates.
 Which is good for you suppliers because you can now up-sell number plates with coloured coach lines and side badges.